zongqiooi/grab-ai-interview-questions/backend-question.md

 **Task**

-"You need to create a backend server that serves product data via an API endpoint.You may use your AI assistant."
+"You need to create a backend server that serves product data via an API endpoint.
+You may use your AI assistant."

 ---
 **Getting Started**